Best Pound Cake

 Instructions

-- Cream butter and sugar, using paddle attachment if using a stand mixer.
-Beat on medium high for 5 minutes.
+- Cream butter and sugar, using a paddle attachment if using a stand mixer.
+Beat on medium-high for 5 minutes.

-- Scrape down sides of bowl.
+- Scrape down the sides of the bowl.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla, then mix in the salt.

-- With mixer on low, mix in half the flour, then all the cream, and then the rest of the flour.
-Scrape down bowl, and beat on medium high for 5 more minutes.
-Batter will be satiny.
+- With the mixer on low, mix in half the flour, then all the cream, and then the rest of the flour.
+Scrape down the bowl, and beat on medium-high for 5 more minutes.
+The batter will be satiny.

 - Cool on a wire rack for 30 minutes.
-Remove from pan onto serving plate and cool completely.
+Remove from the pan onto a serving plate or cooling rack and cool completely.

 Notes